-The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the Child on Child Abuse Policy.

-Royles Brook Primary School and DSL will consider:
+Royles Brook Primary School and DSLs will consider:

-- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.
+- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - · are there ongoing risks to the victim, other children, school or college staff - · contextual safeguarding issues.